John Rawling

+John worked on subsequent Paralympic games through to 2022 and also worked as lead boxing commentator with ITV, Sky, BT and BoxNation.

+He has commentated on many notable world titles fights from the 1980s through to the present day.

-Before joining ITV, John was an award-winning commentator on BBC Radio, covering major athletics meetings across the world from 1988 as BBC Athletics Correspondent, winning the Sony Radio Sports Commentator of the Year award, and also broadcasting numerous world title boxing bouts.
+before joining ITV, John was a commentator on BBC Radio, covering major athletics meetings from 1988 as BBC Athletics Correspondent, winning the Sony Radio Sports Commentator of the Year award, and working on many other sports.

-Previous work experienced includes a spell at the Mansfield Chad, Roland Orton's Leicester News Service and BBC Radio Leicester.
+Previous work experience includes a spell at the Mansfield Chad, Roland Orton's Leicester News Service and BBC Radio Leicester.

+He has also written for national newspapers, most notably The Guardian.

+John has three children, lives in Leicestershire with his partner.
+Interests include golf, classic cars and his beloved German Shepherd Dog Winnie.

 Education

 Rawling was educated at King Edward VII, Sheffield and Manchester University.